 Demonic Spiders: Hunter Betas.
-They aren't quite as hardy as their Alpha cousins, but they're twice as decap-happy and they don't always wait until you've hit "caution" before they swat off your noggin.
-They also have an infuriating habit of appearing in groups nearly EVERY TIME they're encountered and are damn near impossible to sneak up on, as you could often do with the RE 1 Hunters.
+They aren't quite as hardy as their Alpha cousins, but they're twice as decapitation happy and they don't always wait until you've hit "caution" before they swat off your noggin.
+They also have an infuriating habit of appearing in groups nearly every time they're encountered and are damn near impossible to sneak up on, as you could often do with the Hunters in the first game.

-Nicholai is surprisingly popular with a great deal of the fanbase as well.
-Sure he's a huge jerkass, but he's also deliciously Large Ham and extremely Russian.
+Nicholai is surprisingly popular with a great deal of the fanbase.
+Sure he's a huge jerkass, but he's also a deliciously Large Ham and extremely Russian.
 He also has the distinct honor of being like HUNK as the only surviving Umbrella operative.

 Hilarious in Hindsight: A bit of an obscure one.
-In the Versus Books Perfect Guide for Resident Evil 3, the author as a joke, pointed out various similarities between Nemesis and Sagat from Street Fighter.
-At the end he hopes that "Street Fighter Vs Resident Evil happens someday soon!"
-Fast forward to 2011, Nemesis is one of the playable characters in Ultimate Marvel vs. Capcom 3.
+In the Versus Books Perfect Guide for Resident Evil 3, the author, as a joke, pointed out the various similarities between Nemesis and Sagat from Street Fighter.
+At the end he hoped that "Street Fighter vs. Resident Evil happens someday soon!"
+Fast forward to 2011 and Nemesis is one of the playable characters in Ultimate Marvel vs. Capcom 3.

 The diary entry of the mercenary found in the Clock Tower with the girl he was trying to protect.
 At the end, he says he wanted to do the right thing.
 He did.

-While there are tricks and tips available to beat him, Nemesis in general can be really nasty if one is going to slay him for the weapons.
-If only because he'll pick fights with you in hallways where you're at a disadvantage in fighting him.
+While there are tricks and tips available to beat him, Nemesis in general can be really nasty if one is going to slay him for the weapons, if only because he'll pick fights with you in hallways where you're at a disadvantage in fighting him.
 Not to mention, you're rarely ever given any indication when Nemesis is gonna show up, meaning that it's entirely possible for him to pop up when you've either got little ammo, little health, or both.